Xilinx/Vitis_Libraries/vision/docs/src/include/vitis-aie-design-methodology.rst

    stitcher.wait();

 .. note::
-   Current implementation of xfcvDataMovers support only 1 core.
-Multi core support is planned for future releases.
+   the current implementation of xfcvDataMovers support only one core.
+Multi-core support is planned for future releases.